Please scroll down to see the artists of Beasts of Burden.

 I am involved with the BEASTS OF BURDEN exhibition as both artist and curator.
 Working in diverse media the 20 artists currently in the show create artworks that include animals from our own perspectives.
 As spiritual beings or science experiments, as entertainment or commodity; thought of psychologically, metaphorically or allegorically; in the future, or the past, the artists explore what they find intriguing about animals.
-As a group, we consider our complicated connections to these creatures and the many ways they are entwined in our lives and psyches.
+As a group, we consider our complicated connections to these creatures and the many ways they are entwined into our lives and psyches.
 Here are the artists for the next Beasts of Burden.

 I curated Beasts of Burden in 2014 as a recipient of the Curatorial Opportunity Program (COP) from New Art Center in Newton, MA.
 The exhibit was co-presented with Kathleen Smith Redman of NAC and John Quatrale of Unbound Visual Arts at the Harvard Allston Education Portal Galleries